 Our mom encouraged the project by giving us one of dad’s old ties that had a stain on the front and wasn’t going to be worn anymore.
 There wasn’t enough ladybug fabric to cover the whole tie, so we just put it on the front part with the ladybugs down the middle of the tie.
 We had to have presented him with the tie before Father’s Day or on Father’s Day morning because when we headed to church on Father’s Day, dad was wearing the ladybug tie.

 My dad wore many ties over the years, some crazier than others.
-The handmade, ladybug tie (that may have been my actual first refashion) ranked among the crazy ones, but dad wore it.
+The handmade, ladybug tie (that may have been my actual first refashion) ranked among the craziest, but dad wore it.
 He selected the ladybug tie for almost every Father’s Day after that.
 In fact, I remember visiting my parents during college on Father’s Day and he wore the tie.

 At this point in time, I have to consider the tie lost.
 I hope not forever, but it’s a distinct possibility.
 I’ve asked my mother and brother about it and neither have been able to find it.
 I don’t have a ton of childhood pictures and sifting through them found that the tie was not captured on film.
 I did my best to recreate it with my utter lack of drawing skills however.